ItalyStrap/theme-json-generator/README.md

 And remember to check inside the callback the path to provide the right config for the theme you want to generate the file.

-This command is still experimental, could be changed in future.
+This command is still experimental, could be changed in the future.

 ## Advanced Usage

 > This part is optional, if you want to provide your own data just skip this part.
+> I use a naming convention for defining CSS properties, you can use your own if you don't like mine.

-Now we know how to generate the theme.json file so what next?
+Now we know how to generate the theme.json file so, what next?

-If you want to do more with PHP you can use some helper classes I added to this library to manage the settings better.
+If you want to do more with PHP you can use some helper classes I added to this library to better manage the settings.

-The first class you can use are the `\ItalyStrap\ThemeJsonGenerator\Collection\Preset::class` and the `ItalyStrap\ThemeJsonGenerator\Collection\Custom::class` that extends `\ItalyStrap\ThemeJsonGenerator\Collection\CollectionInterface::class`, those classes can manage settigs for color, tyèpgrafy and custom, let start with color:
+The first classes you can use are the `\ItalyStrap\ThemeJsonGenerator\Collection\Preset::class` and the `ItalyStrap\ThemeJsonGenerator\Collection\Custom::class` that extends `\ItalyStrap\ThemeJsonGenerator\Collection\CollectionInterface::class`, those classes can manage settings for color, typography and custom, lets start with color:

 ```php
 $palette = new Preset(